DataBiosphere/leonardo/README.md

 # Leonardo

 `leonardo` serves as a way to launch compute within the Terra security boundary.
-It does so via multiple different cloud hardware virtualization mechanisms, currently leveraging only the Google Cloud Platform.
+It does so via multiple different cloud hardware virtualization mechanisms, currently leveraging only the Google Cloud Platform (GCP) and Azure .

 `leonardo` supports launching the following services for compute:
 - Spark clusters through [Google Dataproc](https://cloud.google.com/dataproc/)